 If you’re like me, you’ll just grin and bear it.
 The food is really good.

-If you enjoyed Karimunjawa Eating Out, you may also like:
+If you enjoyed Karimunjawa Eating Out, check out our Central Java Travel Plan.
+You may also like: